 These contracts are not permanent or indefinite.
 Employers are required to file a petition with the U.S. Citizenship and Immigration Services (USCIS).

 You can only proceed with the process once you get your petition approved.
 Now, there are several temporary worker visa categories.
-Some examples are Person in Specialty Occupation (H-1B), Free Trade Agreement Professional (H-1B1), and Intracompany Transferee (L).
+Some examples are a Person in Specialty Occupation (H-1B), a Free Trade Agreement Professional (H-1B1), and Intracompany Transferee (L).

 The type of visa you will get depends on your employment.
-For example, you should get an H-1B1 if you are in a specialty occupation, while L is for those who will work in a US-based location of their current employer.
+For example, you should get an H-1B1 if you are in a speciality occupation, while L is for those who will work in a US-based location of their current employer.

 U.S. Visa Eligibility and Requirements